smurak/easybench/README-pypi.md

 #### Memory Measurement Limitations

-> [!NOTE]
-> EasyBench uses Python's built-in `tracemalloc` module to measure memory usage.
+EasyBench uses Python's built-in `tracemalloc` module to measure memory usage.
-> This has some important limitations:
+This has some important limitations:
->
-> - `tracemalloc` only tracks memory allocations made through Python's memory manager
+- `tracemalloc` only tracks memory allocations made through Python's memory manager
-> - Memory allocated by C extensions (like NumPy, Pandas, or other native libraries) often bypasses Python's memory manager and won't be accurately measured
+- Memory allocated by C extensions (like NumPy, Pandas, or other native libraries) often bypasses Python's memory manager and won't be accurately measured
-> - The reported memory usage reflects Python objects only, not the total process memory consumption
->
-> For applications heavily using C extensions, consider using external profilers like `memory_profiler` or system monitoring tools for more accurate measurements.
+- The reported memory usage reflects Python objects only, not the total process memory consumption For applications heavily using C extensions, consider using external profilers like `memory_profiler` or system monitoring tools for more accurate measurements.

 ### Command Line Interface (`easybench` command)